 Singapore property investor Wing Tai Holdings Limited is spending about $50 million on an office investment at Tally Ho business park, in Melbourne’s east.

-The off-market deal for 4 Wesley Court, Burwood East (pictured, top), negotiated by Knight Frank’s Paul Henley, Tom Ryan and Ken Smirk.
+The off-market deal for 4 Wesley Court, Burwood East was negotiated by Knight Frank’s Paul Henley, Tom Ryan and Ken Smirk.

-The vendor, a private Singapore-based investor, paid $11.2 million for 4 Wesley Court in 1997.
+The vendor, a private Singapore-based investor, paid $11.2m in 1997.

-Developed in the 1990s, Tally Ho is considered Melbourne’s first master-planned suburban business park – a concept much more advanced at the time in Sydney.
+Developed in the 1990s, Tally Ho is considered Melbourne’s first master-planned suburban business park – a concept more advanced at the time in Sydney.

 Many commercial occupiers are in the emergency services field – the Country Fire Authority rents three buildings within the estate.